basile753/PFI_PatientSpecific_project/README.txt

 ------------------------------------------------- HOW TO USE

 IMPORTANT to use the project, create a CONDA VirtualEnvironment named ".venv_conda" in the root directory, based on Python3.7 with the pip requirement from the requirement.txt file.
-Then manually install the Opensim module with conda install (as it is not available using pip).
 To summarize, run the Following commands in the root project directory:
 	> conda create --prefix .venv_conda python=3.7
 	> conda activate .venv_conda
 	> conda install --file requirements.txt
-	> conda install opensim

 ==> Compatible with CUDA10.1 Cudnn7, have all the necessary libraries and GPUs (nvidia) toolkits installed.